CEI-lab/FastRobots-2023/docs/Lab6.md

 > **<mark> NOTE: If you choose this task, your eventual stunt will involve speeding towards the 1ft position (where a small sticky matt will be located), then doing a vertical flip and driving back in the direction from where you came.
 In this lab you will be limited by sensor sampling rate and you may have to lower the motor speed accordingly.
 In Lab 7 we will look at sensor fusion as a way to overcome this problem.

-### Task B: Drift much?
+### Task B: Orientation Control

 To lower your overall class workload, this task is a good choice.

-For this task, you will have the robot drive fast forward, then turn with drift to do a 180 degree turn, and return in the direction it came from without stopping.
+For this task, you will have the robot drive fast forward toward a wall, then turn with drift to do a 180 degree turn, and return in the direction it came from without stopping.
 The PID controller should be controlling the orientation of your robot by introducing a difference in motor speeds.
 Before trying to get your car to drift, try controlling the orientation of your car while it is stationary, then introduce a base speed.
+To make your data useful for lab 7, be sure to start 4m from a wall and get within 1m before turning.

 Beyond the considerations mentioned above, think about the following:
   - How do you get the orientation of the robot?
 How can you minimize the error introduced by discrete integration of the gyroscope?